 This combination of seasonings is based on several recipes I’ve seen in old 19th century cookbooks.
 Parsley, marjoram, summer savory, and rosemary were common herbs to grow in a kitchen garden, and many old soup recipes use them for flavoring.
 The addition of nutmeg was also very common in old-fashioned recipes for chicken soups, and it adds a nice subtle flavor to the broth.

-Farm Stand Bounty Chicken and Swiss Chard Soup:
+Farm Stand Bounty Chicken and Swiss Chard Soup Recipe

 (As with all recipes, organic ingredients would be the best choice if available.
 Pasture-raised chicken would be best, if possible, and homemade chicken broth would be the most nutritious option with the least amount of additives and preservatives.
 If you don’t have organic or pasture-raised ingredients available to you, though, whatever you have on hand will work fine.
 Homemade soup is still healthier and more natural than most store bought soups are.)